TickTeam/guide-tt/ticktick_web_app/how_to_change_order_of_tasks.md

 3.Then, you can sort tasks by due dates, title, order, priority, assignee (shared lists only), or list (“All” list only).

-If you select “by title”, tasks will be ordered alphabetically.
-If you choose “by order”, you can manually drag tasks to change their order.
+If you select “by title”, tasks will be sorted alphabetically.
+If you choose “by custom”, you can manually drag tasks to change their order.

 ![](../images/websort.png)